-The Response Level will be de-escalated once authorities are satisfied that testing has determined there is no longer a threat of COVID-19 from the individual who tested positive.
-Further testing will be conducted over the coming days, and the Response Level may be reduced as a result of these tests.
+The Response Level will be de-escalated once authorities are satisfied that testing has determined there is no longer a threat of COVID-19 from the individuals who tested positive.
+Further testing will be conducted over the coming days, and the response level may be reduced as a result of these tests.